 Singapore Airlines departs from Narita’s Terminal 2.
-I arrived to the airport two hours before my flight which was scheduled for 6:50pm.
+I arrived at the airport two hours before my flight which was scheduled for 6:50pm.
 There was absolutely no line at check-in.
-The agents were friendly, checked my box and pointed me towards the gate and the lounge which were right near each other.
+The agents were friendly, checked my box, and pointed me towards the gate and the lounge which were right near each other.
 Before entering security I admired Narita’s beautiful departure board.
 Unfortunately, the majority of the flights at this time were heading to the United States so it wasn’t that special but nonetheless worth a stop to gaze.

 There were two people in line at security and the same at immigration which is where they give you an exit stamp.
 It took under two minutes for both.
-At security you don’t have to take your shoes off.
+At security, you don’t have to take your shoes off.
 Just laptops have to come out and jackets off.

-Along the way to the lounge I spotted this “Takeout sushi” shop.
+Along the way to the lounge, I spotted this “Takeout sushi” shop.
 An American walking by me quipped – “Only inJapan.”
 He was right.